Comet-Robotics/chessBot/.github/ISSUE_TEMPLATE/TASK_REQUEST.md

 #### Task Description:
 <!--
-Briefly explain what this task will accomplish/why it's important -->
+Briefly explain what this task will accomplish/why it's important.
+-->

 #### Implementation Steps:
 <!--
 Explain the general overview of how to implement the task.
-What should be done and where
+What should be done, and where?

 Example:
 1. Do x and y in z file.
 2. Do j and k in h file.
 - Make sure y includes p functionality.
-- Insure your unit tests account for g.
+- Ensure your unit tests account for g.
 -->

 #### Difficulties: